Rome

 Maalot Roma - Small Luxury Hotels of the World

 Maalot Roma occupies a 17th-century palazzo on Via delle Muratte, 150 metres from the Trevi Fountain.
 We step into a hushed universe where ancient marble converses with signed contemporary furniture, indirect lighting, preserved volumes.
-The rooms blend original stuccoes, tufted velvet headboards, bathrooms in pale travertine.
-The restaurant offers a reinvented Mediterranean menu, room service available until midnight.
+The rooms blend original stuccoes, velvet-tufted headboards, bathrooms in pale travertine.
+The restaurant offers a reinterpreted Mediterranean menu, room service available until midnight.
 Compact but well-equipped fitness centre, airport shuttle on request.
-From 897 € a night, we pay for the ultra-central location and attention to detail, the value for money remains consistent for this level of service in Rome ✨
+From 897 € a night, we pay for the ultra-central location and attention to detail, the value for money remains coherent for this level of service in Rome ✨

 What makes this hotel unique

-• Member of Small Luxury Hotels of the World, an exacting independent label
+• Small Luxury Hotels of the World member, an exacting independent label

 • Via delle Muratte, 2 minutes’ walk from the Trevi Fountain